If you’re anything like me, you're hoping a Schitt’s Creek movie will come to be.…

 St. Patrick’s Day is the annual party-till-you-drop holiday.

 The day to celebrate the heritage and accomplishments of all things Irish and to acknowledge the contributions that the Irish have made to this country.
-It’s a unique holiday with religious roots that allows you go get drunk and act like a crazy person on a weekday.
-Most people would tell you that there are only three towns in the U.S. that truly know how to celebrate St. Paddy’s Day; New York, Boston and Chicago.
+It’s a unique holiday with religious roots that allows you to get drunk and act like a crazy person on a weekday.
+Most people would tell you that there are only three towns in the U.S. that truly know how to celebrate St. Paddy’s Day; New York, Boston, and Chicago.
 Not so.
-Not by a long-shot.
+Not by a long shot.